human-pangenomics/hprc-tutorials/assembly/genomics_aotearoa/pages/day3a_assembly_qc.md

     <summary>
         <strong>DROPDOWN QUESTION: How does the data look?
 What does the coverage look to be?
 How many peaks are there in the data and what do they represent?
 What are some characteristics of the genome as inferred by GenomeScope?</strong>
     </summary>
-    This data looks good, and you know that 1) because I already called it good previously, and 2) there's a good amount of coverage, around 40X diploid coverage in fact.
+    This data looks good, and you know that 1) because this tutorial text already called it good previously, and 2) there's a good amount of coverage, around 40X diploid coverage in fact.
 Additionally, the peaks are all very clear and distinct from each other and from the error *k*-mer slope on the left.
 Recall that the first peak represents haploid coverage (i.e., coverage of heterozygous loci) and the second peak is diploid coverage.
 GenomeScope is predicting the total size of the genome to be about 2.2 Gbp with 1.23% heterozygosity.
 This is data for <i>Microtus pennsylvaticus</i>, the eastern meadow vole.
 </details>

 Here's an example of another HiFi dataset: